rwieruch/blog_robinwieruch_content/react-firebase-realtime-database.md

 }
 {{< /highlight >}}

-Move this functionality outside of the lifecycle method to make it reusable for other user interaction, and to use it outside of just when the component mounts:
+Move this functionality outside of the lifecycle method to make it reusable for other user interaction, and to use it outside of when the component mounts:

 {{< highlight javascript "hl_lines=5 8 18" >}}
 class MessagesBase extends Component {